Palatal Expansion in Wakefield and Westerly, RI

 • Reduces the risk of developing temporomandibular joint (TMJ) disorder

-• Helps to create a more aesthetically pleasing smile and facial profile
+• It helps to create a more aesthetically pleasing smile and facial profile

 • Improves the function of the bite by creating more space for the teeth to fit together properly

-• Enhances overall oral health and reduces the risk of tooth decay and gum disease
+• Enhances oral health and reduces the risk of tooth decay and gum disease

 Who Qualifies for an Expansion?